• Skip to main content

 Instructions

-• Smash the garlic and then remove the peel and roughly chop it up.
+• Smash the 14 grams garlic and then remove the peel and roughly chop it up.

 Chopping smashed garlic.

-• Use a mortar and pestle, blender, or food processor to crush the black peppercorns.
+• Use a mortar and pestle, blender, or food processor to crush the 1 teaspoon whole black peppercorns.

 Black peppercorns crushed in a mortar.

 • Heat a frying pan over medium-high heat until hot.
-Add the olive oil and garlic and saute until the garlic is fragrant and starting to brown.
+Add the 1 tablespoon olive oil and garlic and sauté until the garlic is fragrant and starting to brown.

 Browning garlic in olive oil.

-• Add the edamame and toss to coat with the oil.
+• Add the 400 grams edamame and toss to coat with the oil.

 Garlic and edamame in a frying pan.

-• When the edamame has been reheated, add the chili flakes, crushed black pepper, and salt.
-Toss, to coat the soybeans evenly and serve immediately.
+• When the cooked pods have been reheated, add the 1 teaspoon dried chili flakes, crushed black pepper, and ¼ teaspoon salt.
+Toss to coat the soybeans evenly in the spicy sauce and serve immediately.

 Edamame stir-fried with garlic, chili flakes and black pepper.